Newly diagnosed? Here are eight crucial questions to set you on a positive path

 Your rheumatologist should also know how you value the cost of a medication’s side effects.
 During a painful flare that hit a few weeks before my wedding, I consulted with my doctor about how to get through the flare without increasing my steroid intake.
 I was weary of the side effects.
-I had always dreamed of walking down the aisle in a stunning Winnie Couture dress (visit company website) looking like a princess.
 Having a face like a puffy balloon (one of the side effects) was not in my wedding day plans.
 In the end, with the help of my team, I devised a treatment plan that didn’t include steroids.
 It worked, and I walked down the aisle feeling as amazing as I’d hoped; ankle brace, Birkenstocks and all.

 3. What’s your department’s policy regarding emergency appointments?

-RA is not the kind of disease that requires frequent emergency treatment, but, if your knee swells to the point that you need to have it aspirated, or another emergency situation arises, you should be confident how to get help.
+RA is not the kind of disease that requires frequent emergency treatment, but, if your knee swells to the point that you need to have it aspirated, or another emergency situation arises, you should be confident about how to get help.
 Ask your rheumatologist what you should do in an emergency; who to contact – GP, secretary or A&E?
 Rheumatology doctors are on call so are accessible via your GP or A&E within certain hours.

 4. Can you put me in touch with patients my age?